-- 1. This guide helps local authorities, and their schools forums, to plan the local implementation of the funding system for the 2019 to 2020 financial year. - 1.1.
+1. This guide helps local authorities, and their schools forums, to plan the local implementation of the funding system for the 2019 to 2020 financial year.

+- 1.1.
 2019 to 2020 is the second year of the national funding formula for schools, high needs and central school services. - 1.2.
 In September 2017, we set out the details of the formula for 2018 to 2019 and 2019 to 2020.
 For 2019 to 2020, we have made some small technical improvements to the formula.
 These are set out in the 2019 to 2020 policy document and, where they affect local formula arrangements, are also covered in this guidance. - 1.3.
+We have used the national funding formula to calculate the blocks within the dedicated schools grant (DSG) that are allocated to local authorities, and they will sit alongside the early years national funding formula, which was introduced in 2017 to 2018.

+2. We have published illustrative local authority level allocations for 2019 to 2020 for the schools, central school services, and high needs, blocks at NFF tables for schools and high needs.

+- 2.1.
+The allocations we have published contain the actual primary unit of funding (PUF) and secondary unit of funding (SUF) that we will use to calculate each local authority's schools block. - 2.2.
+We will issue final allocations as usual in December 2018, based on pupil numbers recorded in the October census. - 2.3.
+Local authorities should use this guide to model their formulas and plan their budget in consultation with schools forums.

-We have used the national funding formula to calculate the blocks within the dedicated schools grant (DSG) that are allocated to local authorities, and they will sit alongside the early years national funding formula, which was introduced in 2017 to 2018. - 2.
-We have published local authority level allocations for 2019 to 2020 for the schools, central school services, and high needs blocks at the DSG 2019 to 2020 allocations. - 3.
-We have previously confirmed that in 2019 to 2020, like in 2018 to 2019, each local authority will continue to set a local schools formula, in consultation with local schools. - 3.1.
-In 2019 to 2020, the national funding formula sets notional allocations for each school, which have been aggregated, and used to calculate the total schools block received by each local authority. - 4.
-We are pleased to see the significant progress across the system in moving towards the national funding formula in its first year.
-In light of this progress, we are confirming now that local authorities will continue to determine local formulas in 2020 to 2021. - 5.
-In line with the approach and commitments set out last year, three key aspects of the schools national funding formula are being updated in 2019 to 2020. - 5.1.
+3. We have previously confirmed that in 2019 to 2020, like in 2018 to 2019, each local authority will continue to set a local schools formula, in consultation with local schools.

+3.1.
+In 2019 to 2020, the national funding formula will set notional allocations for each school, which will be aggregated, and used to calculate the total schools block received by each local authority.

+4. We are pleased to see the significant progress across the system in moving towards the national funding formula in its first year.
+In light of this progress, we are confirming now that local authorities will continue to determine local formulas in 2020 to 2021.

+5. In line with the approach and commitments set out last year, three key aspects of the schools national funding formula are being updated in 2019 to 2020.

+- 5.1.
 Within the schools block, the government will provide for at least a 1% per pupil increase for each school in 2019 to 2020 through the national funding formula compared to their 2017 to 2018 baseline. - 5.2.
-The minimum per pupil funding levels have increased to £3,500 for all primary schools and £4,800 for all secondary schools that have pupils in years 10 and 11.
+The minimum per pupil funding levels have increased to £3,500 for all primary schools and £4,800 for all secondary schools that have pupils in years 10 and 11. - 5.3.
+The gains cap has increased so that schools can attract gains of up to6.09% against their 2017 to 2018 baselines (to note, the minimum per pupil levels are not gains capped).